Environmental Literacy

 The sessions listed below can be done as a one-hour session that is more content-focused or as a two-hour workshop that is intended to give participants time to build materials and practices to help with the implementation of the content.

-Leveraging Outdoor Learning for Student Engagement and Wellness
+Successful Outdoor Learning for Student Engagement and Wellness

 Nature Journaling for Science, Nature Connection and Wellness